V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – latituda : latitude

-– laza (malaza) : chatter, nonsense, absurdity
+– laza (malaza) : chatter, nonsense, meaningless word or phrase, absurdity, preposterousness

 – lekua / kilekua : object, thing, article, product